FinecoBank

 FinecoBank S.p.A., known as FinecoBank or just Fineco is an Italian bank that specializes in online brokerage.
 Launched in 1999 with its Fineco Online service for retail traders, Fineco became a listed company in 2014 and has been independent from UniCredit banking group since 2019.

 FinecoBank is a constituent of FTSE MIB (since 2016), the blue chip index of the Borsa Italiana.
 Since 2015 it has over a million customers in Italy, where its role has been compared to that of Schwab in USA.

+FinecoBank has been designated in 2021 as a Significant Institution under the criteria of European Banking Supervision, and as a consequence is directly supervised by the European Central Bank.

 History

 Predecessors

 The predecessor of Fineco was a financial institution known as GI-FIN S.r.l. in 1982 and then GI-FIN S.p.A. from October 1982.
 In 1983, the institution was incorporated as Istituto per le Cessioni del Quinto S.p.A.
 (ICQ), which later known as Novara ICQ S.p.A. and then ICQ Banca Cisalpina S.p.A..
 ICQ Banca Cisalpina was a subsidiary of Banca Popolare di Novara (BP Novara).
 In 1990–91, BP Novara owned 51.21% shares of ICQ Banca Cisalpina.
 ICQ Banca Cisalpina was also a listed company, which was delisted in 1996 by its new owner Banca Popolare di Brescia (Bipop).

 In 1999, Bipop merged with Cassa di Risparmio di Reggio Emilia (Carire) to form Bipop Carire.
 As of 1990, Banca Popolare di Brescia also partially owned the namesakes Fin-Eco Leasing (33.33%) and Fin-Eco Factoring (30%).
 As of 1994, Bipop owned the aforementioned companies via an intermediate holding company Fin-Eco Holding.
 The Holding also owned another subsidiary Fin-Eco SIM.
 Bipop also attempted to acquire another namesake Cisalpina Gestioni in 1994.

 After the 1999 merger, the banking group re-organized ICQ Banca Cisalpina as well as Fin-Eco Leasing and Fin-Eco Factoring.